Aquafina-water-bottle/jp-mining-note/docs/docs/setupeverythingelse.md

             as the form of a gif (autoplayable webp).
     * [**asbplayer**](https://github.com/killergerbah/asbplayer) (recommended for streamed sites)
         * Cross platform (chromium) browser video player.
 Personally tested.
-        * Codec support is based on the browser used.
         * Works on video streaming sites, as well as downloaded videos.
+        * Does not require a texthooker: subtitles are displayed on the site itself.
+        * Codec support is limited, and depends on the browser used.
     * [**Animebook**](https://github.com/animebook/animebook.github.io)
         * Cross platform (chromium) browser video player.
+        * Does not require a texthooker: subtitles are displayed on the site itself.
-        * Codec support is based on the browser used.
+        * Codec support is limited, and depends on the browser used.
     * All of the above require subtitle files to function.
         See
         [here](https://learnjapanese.moe/resources/#subtitles)